Northern Pike — Research & Methodology (v3)

-This page documents the variables we use for Northern Pike (v1), the open-access URLs behind each driver, verbatim quotes, and what is research-backed vs calibrated.
-We do not publish proprietary weights, caps, or equations.
+This page documents the variables we use for Northern Pike (v3), the open-access URLs behind each driver, verbatim quotes, and what is research-backed vs calibrated.
+We keep proprietary calibration details private.

 How it works (overview)